 We move on to evaluate our system using simulation and compare its performance to the original Chord.
 We first describe our simulation model and the performance metrics.
-Then we report the results from a range of experiments.
+Then we report the results from a range of simulation experiments.
+We also report the measurement results from the prototype system we developed.